 But now Rolle, who never thought he’d be a leader — he was orphaned at the age of three and had lived in numerous foster homes by the time he was 12 — is trying to self-quarantine.

 “But people have needs, you know.
 They’re calling on me,” he said, “and I am never going to turn my back on them or pretend I don’t hear them.”

 With time to reflect on his life and on how COVID-19 might affect those on the streets, Rolle has advice for others who want to help.

 “You can’t find the need before you find the people,” he said.
 “When I was homeless, I couldn’t find services anywhere — but God let me out of the prison of homelessness and then sent me back to help.”

 The Missio Dei has received support from Mission Program Grants.
 Available through the Racial Equity & Women’s Intercultural Ministries of the Presbyterian Mission Agency, the grants support the transforming work of new worshiping communities and mid councils.

 In 2012, the 220th General Assembly declared a commitment to a churchwide movement that results in the creation of 1001 worshiping communities by 2022.
 At a grassroots level, more than 600 diverse new worshiping communities have formed across the nation.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Faith & Worship, Racial Equity, Worshiping Communities
+Categories: Faith & Worship, Racial Justice, Worshiping Communities

 Tags: 1001 new worshiping communities, 1001NWC, covid-19, G.W.
 Rolle, Missio Dei, Presbytery of Tampa Bay, Self-quarantine, street ministry